An excellent travel card that offers top-notch points redemption through Chase Ultimate Rewards.

 0% foreign transaction fees.

 You wouldn’t expect anything less from a travel card.
-Many credit cards come with a 3% foreign transaction fee, making the Chase Sapphire Preferred® credit card is an excellent choice when you’re shopping abroad.
+Many credit cards come with a 3% foreign transaction fee, making the Chase Sapphire Preferred® Card is an excellent choice when you’re shopping abroad.

 Travel coverage includes trip cancellation and interruption insurance, auto rental collision coverage, baggage delay insurance and trip delay insurance.